palampinen/slack-with-threads/README.md

 }
 ```

-And in `DOMContentLoaded` add one line where loadCustomStyles is called
+And in `DOMContentLoaded` add one line where loadCustomStyle will be called
 ```js
 document.addEventListener("DOMContentLoaded", function() { // eslint-disable-line
   try {